Our Team

 Matt Harris

-Matt Harris is a founding partner of Global Infrastructure Partners (GIP).
-GIP is recognized as one of the world’s leading infrastructure investment firms, investing globally in the energy, transportation, water and waste sectors and combining deep industry expertise and relationships with best practice operational management.
+Matthew Harris is one of five Founding Partners of Global Infrastructure Partners (GIP).
+GIP, now a part of BlackRock, is recognized as one of the world’s leading infrastructure private equity firms, investing globally in the energy, transportation, water and waste and digital infrastructure sectors by combining deep industry expertise and relationships with best practice operational management.

-During his 15 years as part of the leadership team at GIP, Matt has been intimately involved in all of GIP’s investment, management and strategic activities.
-He has overseen a period of massive growth for the company, transforming it into a market leader which now manages more than $72.0 billion for its investors in high quality infrastructure assets in both OECD and select emerging market countries.
-GIP’s impact extends beyond investors, with its portfolio companies boasting combined annual revenues of greater than $43.0 billion and employing approximately 52,000 people worldwide.
-Matt has championed GIP’s forward-leaning approach to growth and innovation, helping complete 16 strategic partnerships representing a total investment of $19.2 billion by GIP, and leading the firm’s entry into new markets including infrastructure in developing countries and renewable energy as well as its overall focus on energy transition.
-He previously was responsible for GIP’s global energy industry investment activities.
-He is a member of the Executive Committee of GIP as well as its Investment and Portfolio Valuation Committees.
-Matt is also a member of the Board of Directors of Freeport LNG, LLC and Hess Midstream Partners, LLC.
+As part of the leadership team at GIP since the firm was started in 2006, Matt has been intimately involved in all of GIP’s investment, management and strategic activities.
+He has overseen a period of massive growth for the Company, transforming it into a market leader which now manages more than $150.0 billion for its investors in high quality infrastructure assets and businesses in both OECD and developing countries.
+Matt has championed GIP’s forward-leaning approach to growth and innovation, helping complete 16 strategic partnerships, and leading the firm’s entry into new markets including infrastructure in developing countries and new energies infrastructure critical to global decarbonization and the energy transition.
+He is a member of GIP’s, Investment Committees across its various fund products and its Portfolio Valuation Committee.
+He is a member of the Board of Directors of GE Vernova, the independent public company created following its spin-off from General Electric.

-Prior to the formation of GIP in 2006, Matt was Co-Head of the Global Energy Group at Credit Suisse where he succeeded Adebayo Ogunlesi and served as Head of the EMEA Emerging Markets Group.
-Previously, he was a senior member of the Mergers and Acquisitions Group and served as Co-Head of Americas Mergers and Acquisitions at the firm.
-Before joining Credit Suisse, he was a senior member of the Mergers and Acquisitions Group at Kidder Peabody & Co.
-Inc.
+Prior to the formation of GIP in 2006, Matt was Co-Head of the Global Energy Group at Credit Suisse First Boston where he succeeded Adebayo Ogunlesi and served as Head of the EMEA Emerging Markets Group.
+Previously, he was a senior member of the Mergers and Acquisitions Group and served as Co-Head of Americas Mergers and Acquisitions.
+Before joining Credit Suisse First Boston, he was a senior member of the Mergers and Acquisitions Group at Kidder Peabody & Co.
+Incorporated.

 Matt holds a B.A. in Political Science (cum laude) from the University of California at Los Angeles.
-He is on the Board of Directors of the Chopra Foundation and the World Wildlife Fund and serves as Chairman of the Board of the Columbia University Center for Global Energy Policy.
+He serves as Chairman of the Advisory Board of the Columbia University Center for Global Energy Policy, is a member of the Columbia University Climate School Advisory Board and the UCLA College of Social Sciences Dean’s Advisory Board and is a member of the Board of Directors of Pioneer Works and the World Wildlife Fund.

 Abel Valenzuela